-This document is for informational purposes only and is not intended to be binding on the Department of Personnel director or staff or on the Personnel Resources Board.
+This document is for informational purposes only and is not intended to be binding on the State HR director or staff or on the Personnel Resources Board.
 This information is for unrepresented state employees; however, it may apply to represented employees as well.
 Represented employees are advised to contact their union representative to determine whether they have the right to file an appeal.
 For more information on the Board’s appeal process, refer to Chapter 357-52 WAC

 Section 1: Appealable Actions